How to plant a bulb lasagne: 5 simple steps for layers of spring color

 How to plant a bulb lasagne in five easy steps

-All it takes is five simple steps to learn how to plant a bulb lasagne.
+All it takes is five simple steps to learn how to make a bulb lasagne.
 It's a surefire way to give your garden a boost next spring.

 1. Gather your tools